Frequently Asked Questions

 Can you help me with a stray animal?

-Unfortunately, RPM is a transport group that is not set-up for the intake of stray or surrendered animals, but we have compiled some very helpful information here: Strays, Surrenders & Resources.
+Unfortunately, RPM is a transport organization and is not equipped to take in stray or owner-surrendered animals.
+However, we’ve put together some very helpful resources for you here: Strays, Surrenders & Resources.

 Why I Foster…